francisco-vpereira/ForceraIntership/scripts/README.md

 ```
 Diretório que contém scripts em python e ficheiro dockerfile a fim de fazer deploy na AWS.
 São exatamente os mesmos scripts contidos em `cron_jobs/final_scripts`, exceto na parte onde são definidas as variáveis ambientes a fim de aceder à base de dados.

+*Directory containing Python scripts and a Dockerfile for deployment on AWS.
+These are the same scripts found in cron_jobs/final_scripts, except for the part where environment variables are defined to access the database.*

 ***

 #### 2. cron_jobs